Click here for more information and resources.

 How does the program work during the school year?

-The astronomers commit to making at least four visits to the same one or two classrooms or youth groups.
-During these visits, they answer students' questions and lead or assist the teacher with astronomy activities.
-Examples of activities include the reason for the seasons, modeling the phases of the moon, making a scale model of our Solar System, observing the moons of Jupiter, making a comet and modeling the life cycle of the stars.
+The astronomers commit to making at least four visits to the same one or two classrooms or youth group.
+During these visits they answer students’ questions and lead or assist the teacher with astronomy activities.
+Examples of activities include the reason for the seasons, modeling the phases of the Moon, making a scale model of our Solar System, observing the moons of Jupiter, making a comet and modeling the life cycle of stars.
 Other visits may include going on field trips, creating an astronomy club or helping with science fair projects.
 Many partnerships organize evening stargazing parties during the school year, which are excellent opportunities to include parents and other classes in the school.
-Students and their families look through telescopes, locate the constellations, and share class projects.
+Students and their families look through telescopes, locate the constellations and share class projects.

 Dr. Karen Schwarz

 750 S. Church Street